-Development and Commercial (for procurement) has certified approval in writing prior to the commencement of such negotiations, Deleted: : viii.
-The City Solicitor, Chief Finance Officer and the Assistant Director, Development and Deleted: Commercial will only give written approval if: a.
-The chosen procurement route satisfies Best Value; b.
-Legal advice is provided to ensure that the method of procurement is in accordance with Public Procurement Legislation; and • Contractors would be unlikely to submit an unqualified tender or quotation. ix.
-Where such authorisation has been issued, the Quotations and Tenders sections above Deleted: <#>Satisfies Best Value; ¶ (except for Pre-estimate of Tender Sum) and the Submission of Quotations and Tenders <#>(Where the value exceeds the Procurement threshold) is in accordance with Public Procurement Legislation; and ¶ section below shall not apply to that contract. <#>Contractors would be unlikely to submit an unqualified tender or quotation.¶ х.
-For MCNs below the EU threshold a single report is required for the approval to C · · · · · · · · · · · · · · · · · · · commence negotiations.
+- ix.
+The City Solicitor, Chief Finance Officer and the Assistant Director, Development and Commercial will only give written approval if: - a.
+The chosen procurement route satisfies Best Value; - b.
+Legal advice is provided to ensure that the method of procurement is in accordance with Public Procurement Legislation; and - c.
+Contractors would be unlikely to submit an unqualified tender or quotation. - x.
+Where such authorisation has been issued, the Quotations and Tenders sections above (except for Pre-estimate of Tender Sum) and the Submission of Quotations and Tenders section below shall not apply to that contract. - xi.
+For MCNs below the EU threshold a single report is required for the approval to commence negotiations.
 Following the conclusion of negotiations a further signature of the Chief Finance Officer (or delegate) is required for that report to confirm the contract value and allow the award of contract.

-Competitive Dialogue, Competitive Procedure with Negotiation or Innovation Deleted: <#>¶ Partnership xi.
-A contract may be the subject of Competitive Dialogue, Competitive Procedure with Negotiation or Innovation Partnership where Cabinet or the City Solicitor and the Chief Deleted: [C Finance Officer, or the Assistant Director Development and Commercial has agreed the Deleted: ,] Procurement Strategy report prior to the publication of a contract notice, that use of an $\backslash$ Deleted: , alternative procurement procedure will not satisfactorily allow the award of contract. $\sim$ Deleted: Finance xii.
+Competitive Dialogue, Competitive Procedure with Negotiation or Innovation Partnership

+- xii.
+A contract may be the subject of Competitive Dialogue, Competitive Procedure with Negotiation or Innovation Partnership where Cabinet or the City Solicitor and the Chief Finance Officer, or the Assistant Director Development and Commercial has agreed the Procurement Strategy report prior to the publication of a contract notice, that use of an alternative procurement procedure will not satisfactorily allow the award of contract. - xiii.
 Where such authorisation has been issued, the Quotations and Tenders sections above (except for Pre-estimate of Tender Sum) and Submission of Quotations and Tenders section below shall not apply to that contract.